SamuliAP/rust-wasm-xss-demo/README.md

 Rust 1.30.0 or later, npm.
 Probably other stuff I'm forgetting, like openssl and pkg-config.

 ## Configuration
 In this demo we compile both the .wasm binary, and the .js source via webpack.
 Build and start the demo by running `npm install` and `npm start` in the project root.
-This will install dependencies, compile and package the rust source code to a WebAssembly module via [wasm-pack](https://github.com/rustwasm/wasm-pack), and build the javascript bundles served by the webpack test server that start listening on a local port (most likely localhost:8080).
+This will install dependencies, compile and package the rust source code to a WebAssembly module via [wasm-pack](https://github.com/rustwasm/wasm-pack), and build the javascript bundles served by the webpack test server that starts listening on a local port (most likely localhost:8080).

 The demo contains two input fields that propagate their contents to a <div/> on blur.
 One of them is sanitized with the .wasm module, one is not.